Current Weather Conditions

 This is a close-up view of the swing span at its pivot point.
 The bridge tender house is hung off of the side of the swing span.
 These days, the span is left in the open position all the time.
 Despite the bridge being closed, river traffic is still forced to navigate through a relatively narrow gap.
 A sign stating that this is the JAR Bridge is positioned just above the railroad tracks.
 Note that the fixed bridge structure on the east side of the river is visible, and that the roadway does have a barricade (look for the yellow pipes).
 In addition, the stoplight on the east end is still intact.
 The east portal has not seen the visitors and vandals that are common to the west side, apparently due to the security at the refinery.

 This photo shows the portal on the east end of the bridge.
 The road on the east end of the bridge has been abandoned and turned over to the Marathon Oil Corporation refinery.
-Since 9/11, the refinery people somehow think that they are a big terrorist target, so they have been real Nazis when it comes to security.
-Anyone attempting to look at or photograph the east side of the bridge was quickly harassed.
+Since 9/11, the refinery operators believe that they are a potential terrorist target, so they are very diligent about security.
+Anyone attempting to look at or photograph the east side of the bridge was quickly intercepted.
 This structure collapsed in November, 2008, and was removed in March, 2009.

 This photo shows the swing span in the closed position as part of the demolition on March 8, 2009.
 This is the first time that the bridge has been operated since it closed to traffic in 1999, and the last time that the bridge was closed before the swing span was demolished.